 Any remaining capital loss will be the Unused Capital Loss Carryover and reported to the beneficiaries.
 Any Short-Term Capital Loss Carryover is reported in Box 11 on the Schedule K-1 (Form 1041), with a code of B, and any Long-Term Capital Loss Carryover is reported in Box 11 on the Schedule K-1 (Form 1041), with a code of C.

 Upon termination of a trust or estate, a beneficiary succeeding to the property of the entity may deduct any Net Operating Loss (NOL) if the carryover would be allowable to the trust or estate in a later year, but for the termination of the entity.
 Any NOL Carryover for regular tax purposed is reported in Box 11 on the Schedule K-1 (Form 1041), with a code of D, and any NOL Carryover for Alternative Minimum Tax purpose is reported in Box 11 on the Schedule K-1 (Form 1041), with a code of E.

 To enter the Final Year Deductions in the Schedule K-1 (Form 1041), from the Main Menu of the Tax Return (Form 1041):

-NOTE: This is a guide on entering Final Year Deductions into the TaxSlayer Pro program into a Form 1041 and Schedule K-1 (Form 1041).
+NOTE: This is a guide on entering Final Year Deductions into a Form 1041 and Schedule K-1 (Form 1041) in the TaxSlayer Pro program.
 This is not intended as tax advice.

 Instruction for Form 1041 - U.S Income Tax Return for Estates and Trusts